 A niche is important because it establishes you as an authority and helps you become the go-to expert in your industry.

-To help you decide on the perfect topic to blog about, I have put together a list of the top 15 writing niches that are proven to be profitable.
+To help you decide on the perfect topics to blog about, I have put together a list of the top 15 blog niches that are profitable.

-By the end of this article, you need to have made your decision on what you want to blog about.
-You don’t necessarily need to choose any of the niches I’m going to list.
+By the end of this article, you need to have made your decision on what to blog about.
+You don’t necessarily need to choose any of the blogging niches I’m going to list.

 Remember, you should make a choice based on what you really are passionate about.

 With that being said, let’s first look at the 4 most important questions you need to ask yourself before you settle for a blog niche.

 Your passion should come above everything else if you want to start a profitable blog.
 When you’re passionate about what you do, you tend to pour your heart and soul into educating your readers about it.

 On this website, for example, I blog about freelance writing and blogging because my passion is to help others succeed by sharing my knowledge in these niches.

 I enjoy writing blog posts that help others find solutions to their problems.
 It’s what motivated me to start this blog.